dj1ch/minigotchi/INSTALL.md

 # Install guide

-Here you can find out how to install minigotchi on the ESP8266, or the raspberry pi pico.
-The ESP8266 microcontroller has more support than the pico at the moment.
-They can be both built using arduino, ~~but you can build manually with the pico, assuming that you have all the libraries from the arduino ESP8266 repo.
-Again, building with Arduino IDE is an option for the raspberry pi pico.~~ The support for this has been dropped, as this is not maintained nor tested by me.
+Here you can find out how to install minigotchi on the ESP8266.
+The ESP8266 microcontroller has more support than the Pico at the moment, and I don't plan on supporting the Pico anymore.

-### Building using Arduino IDE/Web editor
+### Building using Arduino IDE

-I believe that you can also use the raspberry pi pico and run arduino `.ino` files.
-It would be much easier to do this then to build it yourself manually.
-However, I don't support the pico, so if you run into error you're on your own.

 - Download the latest release [here](https://github.com/Pwnagotchi-Unofficial/minigotchi/releases).
 - Unzip the file